 UPDATE: Hard to believe it has taken two years, but I think I have finally cracked this case.
 I recently (February 2016) located a notice in the Lorain County News that appears to explain part of the mystery.
 In an article about the reorganization of the educational system in the village, we find this: “The Brick, known as the Town Hall, was a partnership concern, one story owned by the School district and the other by the Township.
 An exchange has been effected by the Board of Education, so that the building known as the ‘Free Church’ has now become the Town Hall, and both stories of the Brick are fitted for the higher department of our common school; the south school house, and by the purchase of the Female Seminary and lot north are to be the preparatory departments” (9-9-1863, pg.
 3).
 So, the short answer is: there were at least FIVE town halls in the village’s history.

 - 1863-1879?: “Old Free Church,” a wooden structure on the opposite side of South Main Street that was built in 1852 but abandoned as a church ca. 1861; later sold, relocated, and used by Christie & Bennett as a wagon shop.
-Still in existence in 1902; fate unknown.
 (Location indicated in 1874 atlas map of the village.)
+Burned in 1937.

 - 1879?-1885: “Old White Church,” a wooden structure abandoned as a church in 1879; later sold to W.R.
 Santley & Co. for $209, relocated to their lumber yard (possibly on the west end of Magyar Street), and destroyed in a fire in 1892.